-To our loving and caring TCC Family from Bob and Carol Sturtevant
+To our loving and caring TCC Family

 We cannot thank you enough for your outpouring of prayers, love, and concern following my surgery and the news of the loss of our youngest daughter, Sheryl.
 Your cards and notes have been so warm, caring, compassionate and respectful of the privacy that we needed during this difficult time.

 At this time I would like to share my experience with my “Angel of Mercy”.
 There is no doubt in my mind that God sent her to me to help us through this painful and difficult time.
 The last 5 years have been a very difficult journey with our daughter.
 Though this journey is over physically, emotionally it will take a good deal of time.
 Sheryl relocated to AZ 16 months ago in hopes of finding a better life.
 In doing so she left her 15 yr old son behind with his dad with the hopes of being reunited when she was in a better place.
 Recently, she realized that her problems just followed her and this could not realistically happen.
 At that low point, she made the decision to end her pain and suffering having given up hope for better days ahead.

 Dec.
 26th: Early in the morning, when I was between sleep and wakefulness the words—“Angel of Mercy” kept going through my mind over and over again.
 It was so persistent that when I got up the first thing I did was go on line to see what I could find about “Angel of Mercy” in Phoenix, AZ.